 Adjusting the loading on the tendon is achieved by altering

-Eccentric load can bu used to strengthen a damaged tendon but is not suitable for use with reactive tendons.
+Eccentric load can be used to strengthen a damaged tendon but is not suitable for use with reactive tendons.
 During eccentric activity ensure

 Tendons that were previously injured should not be allowed too much ‘time off ‘ training – i.e. during the off season, rest for other injury etc. These tendons are less well able to cope on resuming normal training and will break down again if they are not protected by on going training to maintain its load tolerance capacity.

-High Load Rehabilitation should begin with every third day.
+High Load Rehabilitation should begin with training on every third day.

 To increase the tendons strength apply slightly higher loads than those normally experienced during daily activities on the training days.
 Increase to alternate day training.
 Aim to move through from static loading, to concentric loading (muscle shortening) and finally to eccentric loading (muscle lengthening) of the tendon.